junshutang/Make-It-3D/README.md

 ```
     python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 135 225 --iters 2000
 ```
 Then we spread the camera view samples to full 360°.
+If you need a prompt condition "back view", you can use the command `--need_back`.
 ```
     python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 0 360 --albedo_iters 3000 --iters 5000 --final
 ```